Bob’s Observations About Service

 Serving at FCA

-Don’t just muse about serving-there is profit in all your service!
-There are many opportunities to serve at Faith Christian Academy!
+Don’t just muse about serving – there is profit in all your service!
+From lunch duty to making copies, there are many opportunities to serve at Faith Christian Academy!
 I encourage you to look into how you can bless our community here today!